funbringer/norsu/README.md

 #### `norsu search [target]...`

-For each `target`, print a list of matching branches to be used by `install` command.
+For each `target`, print a list of matching branches to be used by the `install` command.
 Currently, a branch matches if `target` occurs in its name (is a substring).

 Branches are sorted by decreasing priority: